Town Topics

 The property owners that are issued IRBs are required to make their bond payments or they lose their tax abatements, so it is in the best interest of the property owner to make those payments on time.
 Every January, the City must certify to the County that the property owners are meeting their obligations in order to continue to receive the tax abatement.
 The City must also report the balances on its IRBs to the County every June.

-The City of Edgerton adopted the 2006 suite of construction codes published by the International Code Council (ICC), the leading global source of model codes and standards and building safety solutions.
-This set of comprehensive codes and standards includes the 2006 International Codes listed below and are the same edition as adopted by our neighbors in Spring Hill and Miami County.
+The City of Edgerton adopted the 2018 suite of construction codes published by the International Code Council (ICC), the leading global source of model codes and standards and building safety solutions.
+This set of comprehensive codes and building standards includes the 2018 International Codes listed below.
+Most of Johnson County adopted the 2018 ICC suite in 2019.

 No, this rumor is entirely false.
 The City has been actively recruiting housing developers for years.
 In 2019, Mayor Roberts and James Oltman, the President of ElevateEdgerton!, our economic development partners, appeared on KCUR radio and in several news stories to talk about the city’s struggle with low housing inventory and to recruit builders to this area.
 So far negotiations with developers have not been successful due to a variety of factors, including large lot sizes, rising costs of construction materials and cost of infrastructure development.
 Most developers are looking for smaller parcels to test the market, but a majority of available and buildable parcels around Edgerton are much larger and require significant investment to connect to our water and sewer systems.
 The City of Edgerton desires to increase our population and show more people how amazing this community truly is.